aldelaro5/Bug-Fables-Internal-Docs/docs/Battle system/StartBattle phases/Post halfload.md

 - [RefreshEnemyHP](../Visual%20rendering/RefreshEnemyHP.md) is called
 - 0.15 seconds are yielded
 - A [DoAction](../Battle%20flow/Action%20coroutines/DoAction.md) call is started on `enemydata[0]` with action 0
-- All frames are yielded while `action` is true until it goes to false (Waits that DoAction is done)
+- All frames are yielded while `action` is true until it goes to false (waits that DoAction is done)
 - `enemydata[0].tired` is set to 0
 - `enemydata[0].cantmove` is set to 0
 - `action` is set to true (goes back into an [uncontrolled flow](../Battle%20flow/Update%20flows/Uncontrolled%20flow.md))